yangwangmadrid/EzReson/README.md

 Chemical Resonance? *J. Comput.
 Chem.* 2021, 42, 412-417.

-If you have used EzReson to generate or analyze Kekulé structures of pi conjugate compounds, it is required to cite the following paper:
+If you have used EzReson to generate or analyze Kekulé structures of pi conjugated compounds, it is required to cite the following paper:

 3. Yang Wang.
 Extension and Quantification of Fries Rule and Its Connection to
 Aromaticity: Large-Scale Validation by Wave-Function-Based Resonance Analysis.